ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/local-subnet-development/README.md

 ### Step 4.2: Using Hardhat

-To interact with the subnet using Hardhat, refer to [Using Hardhat with the Avalanche C-Chain](https://docs.avax.network/dapps/smart-contracts/using-hardhat-with-the-avalanche-c-chain).
+To interact with the Subnet using Hardhat, refer to [Using Hardhat with the Avalanche C-Chain](https://docs.avax.network/dapps/smart-contracts/using-hardhat-with-the-avalanche-c-chain).
 It is very similar to interacting with C-Chain.
 You only have to change `hardhat.config.ts` file.
 Inside that file, find the exported js object and inside of it find `networks`.
-Add a new network which will be your subnet.
+Add a new network which will be your Subnet.

 ```typescript
 subnet: {